Aliemeka/rlp-simulator/README.md

 ## Usage

-Once both are connected, type transactions in the server terminal:
+Once both are connected, type commands in the server terminal:

 **Send string data**